lofirepo/lofire/design/lofire.md

 Their DAG synchronization algorithm is used in our design for branch synchronization.
 Its CRDT state machine and JSON data model are complementary to the design presented here, and can be used in the application layer.

 Hyper Hyper Space [@hhs] uses immutable append-only Merkle-DAGs together with operation-based CRDTs, and a gossip-based P2P synchronization protocol for synchronization of JSON objects, with a permission system and cryptographic identities.
 The network is a single-tier P2P system with browsers and headless nodes synchronizing data through a gossip protocol.
-Storing private user data in browsers with complex codebases prone to security vulnerabilities is a security risk by itself, since nodes store data unencrypted, which also exposes user data to third-party service providers of headless nodes, which is necessary for asynchronous communication when participants are not online at the same time.
+Storing private user data in browsers with complex codebases prone to security vulnerabilities is a security risk by itself, since nodes store data unencrypted.
+User data is thus also visible to third-party service providers, which are necessary for asynchronous communication when participants are not online at the same time.
-Permission revocations are not final, i.e. new operations with past dependencies can show up that have to be undone by an admin, which becomes problematic especially with multiple admins with diverging histories.
+Permission revocations are not final, i.e. new operations with past dependencies can show up that have to be undone by an admin by adding and undo entry to the DAG, which becomes problematic especially with multiple admins with diverging histories, and malicious nodes that can cause the history to grow indefinitely.

 In contrast, LoFiRe focuses on privacy, security, and composability.
 It stores user data end-to-end encrypted, supports object expiry and deletion,